snototter/iminspect/README.md

 * `0.1.0` - Initial public release.

-## Known Issues
+## Upcoming Changes/Known Issues
-* Incrementally in-/decreasing the zoom factor worked "good enough", thus I didn't bother in making it more complex/user-friendly.
+* Usability: Incrementally in-/decreasing the zoom factor worked "good enough" so far, however, "fast zooming" seems a bit "too fast" at times (especially for smaller input images).
+* Issue: Initial window resize won't scale to the exact specified size (additionally, QApplication...processEvents() won't finish resizing - image canvas widget will be resized "shortly" after a second time)
+* Feature: Implement a range slider to change visualization limits on-the-fly.
+* Feature: Extend flow visualization, i.e. if data is a rgb/flow tuple, show both next to each other.
+  * Zoom/scroll actions should be linked.
+  * Tool tips should show on both viewers.